bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Well, the spending of the anchor will require an additional 33 bytes to have a script path spend instead of a key path spend.
 Yeah, anyway, also it's only temporary, right?
-We're hopefully getting v3 transactions and fml anchors and then you can have a single anchor for both parties.
+We're hopefully getting v3 transactions and ephemeral anchors and then you can have a single anchor for both parties.
 Maybe, hopefully.
 For that, maybe check out our next podcast.
 If everything goes well.